 - 4 bone-in, skin-on chicken thighs

-- 2 cups halved or quartered Idaho® baby yellow or red potatoes
+- 2 cups baby yellow or red potatoes halved or quartered

 - Preheat oven to 425° F. Place rimmed sheet pan inside oven while it preheats.

-- Meanwhile, to make the glaze, mix together rosemary, maple syrup, olive oil, mustard, ½ teaspoon kosher salt, and ¼ teaspoon black pepper in a small bowl.
+- Meanwhile, to make the glaze, mix together rosemary (1 tablespoon), maple syrup (2 tablespoons), olive oil (2 tablespoons), dijon mustard (1.5 tablespoons), kosher salt (1/2 teaspoon), and black pepper (1/4 teaspoon) in a small bowl.
 Set aside.

-- Mix all veggies in a medium bowl with ½ of the glaze (about 3 tablespoons) and a bit more salt and pepper.
+- Mix all the veggies in a medium bowl with ½ of the glaze (about 3 tablespoons).

-- Season both sides of the chicken thighs with salt and pepper.
+- Season both sides of the chicken thighs liberally with salt and pepper.

 - When oven is preheated, remove sheet pan.
-Place the veggies on the pan and spread out in a single layer, making room for the four chicken thighs.
+Place the veggies on the pan and spread out in a single layer carefully, making room for the four chicken thighs.
 Place the chicken thighs skin-side down on the sheet pan where you have made room.

 - Roast for 10 minutes.
-Flip the chicken over to skin side up and brush with the glaze.
-Stir the veggies.
+Flip the chicken over to skin side up and brush with some of the reserved glaze.
+Stir/flip the veggies.

-- Roast again for 15 minutes, glaze the chicken again, and stir the veggies.
+- Roast again for 15 minutes, glaze the chicken again, and stir the veggies again.